playframework/play-scala-seed.g8/README.md

 This project is intended for people who know how to use Play and want to get started right away.

-You should only need to download this project if you are modifying the giter8 template.
+You should only need to clone this project if you are modifying the giter8 template.
 For information on giter8 templates, please see http://www.foundweekends.org/giter8/

 ## Running